AVAILABLE ON DVD

 Mary Brady and her son Charles are the last two of the Sleepwalkers.
 They lead a nomadic life, moving from place to place as bodies always pile up wherever they go.
 When they arrive in a small town, Charles selects local girl Tanya to be their next prey, and plans to bring her back to their house.
 She is attracted to the handsome stranger and agrees to go on a date to a graveyard with him, but meanwhile his odd behaviour attracts attention from a cop and a teacher, while the local cats, who are mortal enemies of the Sleepwalkers, are starting to gather in the garden….

 Although they are rather less plentiful now, there was a time where you couldn’t move for films based on material from Steven King, and the sheer mass of cinema and TV taken from his stories is quite amazing.
 Of course there have quite a few great movies resulting such as The Shining, Carrie and Misery, but then there’s also stuff like The Langoliers, Thinner and Graveyard Shift.
-Sleepwalkers most definately falls into the ‘bad’ category.
-It was written expressly for the screen by him, but really the great man must have been drunk most of the time, as it’s a total mess and actually quite random some of the time.
-The film sets things up with text right at the start of the screen.
+Sleepwalkers most definitely falls into the ‘bad’ category.
+It was written expressly for the screen by King, but really the great man must have been drunk most of the time, as it’s a mess and quite random some of the time.
+The film sets things up with text right at the start of the screen:

 “Sleepwalker n.
 Nomadic shape-shifting creatures with human and feline origins.
 Vulnerable to the deadly scratch of a cat.
 The sleepwalker feeds upon the life-force of virginal human females.
 Probable source of the vampire legend. -“Chilcoathe encyclopedia of arcane knowledge 1st edition 1884.”